PE Review Courses

 Course Fees and ESD Membership

-*Non-Members can join ESD at the professional rate of $99 and pay the member price of $695 for the review course for a total of $794.
+*Non-Members can join ESD at the professional rate of $99 and pay the member price of $900

-The PE exam is an open-book test.
+The PE exam is an open-book test for Civil and Electrical.
 For that reason, we strongly encourage you to purchase the Engineering Reference Manual for the PE Exam in your discipline for the course.
 There are Reference Manuals for Civil Engineering, Electrical-Power, Environmental Engineering, and Mechanical Engineering.

 There are also additional study materials for specific sub-disciplines.
 Included in Civil Engineering are construction, geotechnical, structural, transportation, and water resources and environmental control systems.
 Included in Mechanical Engineering are HVAC and refrigeration, mechanical systems and materials, and thermal and fluids systems.

 For a complete list of the above mentioned materials, click here.

 To receive a 15% discount on these materials, Visit Professional Publications Inc..
 You must request a promo code from ESD to receive the discount, or click on the PPI logo above.

 Class Cancellation Policy